PolusAI/image-tools/transforms/images/polus-imagej-filter-partialderivative-plugin/README.md

 ## Building

+Advance the version number in the `VERSION` file.

-To build the Docker image for the conversion plugin, run `./build-docker.sh`.
+Then to build the Docker image for the conversion plugin, run `./build-docker.sh`.

 ## Install WIPP Plugin